 Section 4 support

 This is a form of support for some people whose asylum claims have been refused.
-This support comes in the form of accommodation and a financial payment via an Aspen card (you cannot get financial support only).
-There is no choice about where the accommodation is located in the UK.
+This support comes in the form of accommodation and a financial payment via an Aspen card.
+There is no choice about where the accommodation is located.

 To be eligible for this support, you need to be able to show that you are destitute (see above) and that one or more of the following situations applies to you:

-- that you are taking all reasonable steps to leave the UK or facilitate your departure from the UK (for example by signing up for the “voluntary return” scheme) but there are barriers or delays out of your control that prevent you leaving
+- that you are taking all reasonable steps to leave the UK or facilitate your departure from the UK but there are barriers or delays out of your control that prevent you leaving

 - that the Home Office accepts that there is “no viable route of return” to your country of origin.
 This is a very unusual situation.

-- that you have been granted permission to proceed with an application for judicial review of the decision on your asylum claim (read more about judicial reviews here)
+- that you have been granted permission to proceed with an application for a judicial review of the decision on your asylum claim

 Section 4 support is only for while you wait for the Home Office to decide if they view your further submissions as a fresh claim.
 If the Home Office accept that your further submissions pass the “fresh claim test” but have not made a substantive decision on your fresh claim, you may then be eligible for the Section 95 support described above.

 If you receive Section 4 from the other categories – such as medical condition or voluntary return – your support will be “reviewed” every few months and you may be required to provide evidence that you remain eligible for this support.
-It is important to keep documents about your situation (such as medical appointments or trips to your consulate) to submit to the Home Office when requested.
+It is important to keep documents about your situation to submit to the Home Office when requested.

 You can find out more about making an application for Section 4 support from the organisation Migrant Help.
 See details on their website here.

-You may be entitled to accommodation and financial support from the social services of your local government authority if you have a serious illness, physical disability, learning disability, mental health problems or frailty because of old age, or if someone if you family has any of these.
+You may be entitled to accommodation and financial support from the social services department of your local government authority if you have a serious illness, physical disability, learning disability, mental health problems or frailty because of old age, or if someone in your family has any of these.

-The local authority should conduct what is called a Community Care Assessment for them to decide what support you need.
+The local authority should conduct what is called a Community Care Assessment to decide what support you need.

 Read more about this kind of support (called “Section 17 support)” in this resource from Hackney Migrant Centre and partners.

-Unaccompanied child asylum seekers will also be the responsibility of the local authority (through social services).
+Unaccompanied asylum-seeking children will also be the responsibility of the local authority (through social services).
 You can find out more about this on the Migrant Children’s Project website here.